NickJaensson/eztfem.py/docs/source/index.rst

 eztfem.py documentation
 =======================

 Welcome to the eztfem.py documentation page.
-Eztfem is a simple toolkit for the finite element method (FEM) intended for use  in teaching finite elements for fluid flow.
-It can be seen as a significantly reduced version of TFEM (developed and maintained by M.A.
-Hulsen at the Eindhoven University of Technology).
+Eztfem.py is a simple toolkit for the finite element method (FEM) intended for use  in teaching finite elements for fluid flow.
+It is developed and maintained by Nick Jaensson at the Eindhoven University of Technology.
 Since eztfem.py consists of Python functions only, it is easily accessible for students.

+Eztfem.py can be seen as a significantly reduced version of TFEM, which is developed and maintained by Martien Hulsen at the Eindhoven University of Technology.

 .. toctree::
    :maxdepth: 1